HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 In the case the resource refers to other FHIR resources that represent there own context, these can be included as well.
 E.g. an [`Encounter-open`](3-4-encounter-open.html) also refers to the patient that is the subject of the Encounter.
 What resources to include is defined in the corresponding event definition in the [event catalog](3_Events.html).

 FHIRcast supports all events that follow this format.
-For the most common events definitions have been provided in the [event catalog](3_Events.html).
+The most common events definitions have been provided in the [event catalog](3_Events.html).

 #### Infrastructure events